-To reach the start point of the 1923 expedition, the team will need to travel for fourteen hours by chartered yacht through the Hinlopen Strait.
-Svalbard, the name given to the collection of islands of which Spitsbergen is the largest, occupies a unique position at the apex of the Gulf Stream.
+original team provided the main scientific research focus.
+The team aims to retake as many photos as possible in order to provide incontrovertible visual evidence of the profound glaciological changes occurring in Spitsbergen.
+They will supplement their photography with selected 3D drone mapping of the glaciers, as part of a project in conjunction with the University given to the collection of islands of which Spitsbergen is the largest, occupies a unique position at the apex of the Gulf Stream.
 A number of ocean currents makes it extremely hard to predict the extent of ice movement in the strait.
 The currents are also responsible for the region's reputation for the highest density of polar bears on the planet.
 To maximise their safety, the team will conduct a twenty four hour system of bear watches as well as travelling with a pair of Greenlandic husky dogs.
 The dogs act both as an advance bear-warning system, but they should also serve as a valuable boost to morale likely to suffer in the face of an endless diet of dehydrated curry.